Parking Fines in Phoenix Park: Costs, Appeals & How to Avoid Them

 Understanding Parking Fines in Phoenix Park, NSW

 Phoenix Park, a vibrant community hub in New South Wales, offers residents and visitors a range of recreational activities.
 However, parking regulations are strictly enforced to maintain safety and accessibility.
 In Phoenix Park, parking fines can vary significantly depending on the violation.
-For instance, parking in a no-parking zone can result in a fine of up to $150 AUD, while exceeding the time limit in a metered space may cost you around $100 AUD.
+For instance, parking in a no-parking zone can result in a fine of $100 to $150 AUD, while exceeding the time limit in a metered space may cost you around $100 to $150 AUD.

 It's crucial to be aware of the parking signs and regulations to avoid these penalties.
 Regular updates from the local council ensure that residents are informed about any changes in parking rules.
 In case of a fine, individuals have the right to contest it, but it's advisable to gather all relevant documentation and evidence.
 Remember, being informed can help you avoid costly fines and enjoy your time in this beautiful park.
 Always check for any updates regarding parking regulations before your visit to stay compliant.